steisy-rozh/cpp_map_viewer/README.md

-Map viewer - cpp map that is created by cpp code and showed by various C# frameworks: from Windows Form to MAUI + implemetation on Qt
+Map viewer - cpp map that is created by cpp code and is showed by various C# frameworks: from Windows Form to MAUI + implemetation with Qt